-In essence, a remortgage means paying off your existing mortgage with a new one.
-This usually involves taking out a remortgage with a second lender and paying off the mortgage with your original lender.
+A remortgage means paying off your existing mortgage with a new one.
+This usually involves taking out a remortgage with a new lender and paying off the mortgage with your original lender.

 When you remortgage your property, you have the freedom to increase the amount you’re borrowing.
-If your current mortgage is £100,000, for example, you might remortgage your property for £150,000.
-Although £100,000 will go towards paying off the original mortgage, you will have access to an extra £50,000 of funds due to the remortgage.
+If your current mortgage is £100,000, for example, you might increase this to £150,000.
+Although £100,000 will go towards paying off the original mortgage deal, you will have access to an extra £50,000 of funds.

-Once your remortgage application has been accepted and the funds are made available, there are very few restrictions on how you can use them.
 You may want to remortgage your property to fund an extension or renovation, for example.
-Alternatively, you may choose to release equity in your property via a remortgage to pay for a big event, such as a wedding or a dream holiday.
+Alternatively, you may choose to release equity in your property to pay for a big event, such as a wedding or a dream holiday.

 Remortgaging a property may sound complicated but it’s surprisingly simple.
-As so many people choose to release equity in this way, high street banks and mortgage providers routinely remortgage properties.
-In some cases, you can even apply for a remortgage online.
+As so many people choose to release equity in this way, high street banks and building societies routinely remortgage properties.

 However, choosing to remortgage your home is a major decision, so it shouldn’t be taken lightly.
 Before you make any changes to your financial situation, it’s advisable to access free mortgage advice.
 By working with a no-fee mortgage broker, for example, you can find out which lenders are offering the most attractive deals and lowest rates.

 With in-depth knowledge of the market and the industry, a mortgage adviser is well-placed to provide all the information you need.
-As there are so many different lenders and products out there, it can be tricky to manage this research alone.
+As there are so many different lenders and products out there, it can be tricky to manage this research on your own.
 When you contact a free mortgage broker, however, you can access the help you need without incurring any unnecessary costs.

 How quickly can you remortgage a property?